OASIS Immersion and UNIVRSE / XROAM Join Forces to Shape a New Framework for Immersive Destinations

 OASIS Immersion and UNIVRSE / XROAM have announced a strategic partnership around the Hybrid Immersive Destination Framework (HIDF), a new approach to immersive venues combining large-scale projection environments with free-roaming VR experiences.
-Launching from April 2026 at OASIS Immersion Montréal, the collaboration will serve as a first pilot to test an operational framework designed to diversify venue programming, improve audience flow and performance, and open new commercial opportunities across cultural, entertainment, corporate and enterprise markets.
+Launching summer of 2026 at OASIS Immersion Montréal, the collaboration will serve as a first pilot to test an operational framework designed to diversify venue programming, improve audience flow and performance, and open new commercial opportunities across cultural, entertainment, corporate and enterprise markets.
 More than a technology partnership, HIDF points to a broader shift in the immersive sector: the emergence of hybrid destinations where spatial immersion, interactive virtual worlds and scalable distribution models can operate as part of a unified visitor journey.

 Cover: OASIS Immersion